Access Control

 Form Authentication

 Form Authentication requires the use of JavaScript.
-It will work on any supported version of PHP, but version 5.5 or newer is recommended (see footnote 1 in prerequisites for the reason why).
+It will work on any supported version of PHP.

 This option requires nothing more than selecting Form Authentication during installation.